HexMerlin/Clarity/README.md

-# Clarity - Autonomous Software Engineers in your terminal.
+# Clarity - AI Agentic Software Engineers in your terminal.